spsforks/SCons-scons-wiki/SConsCrashCourse.md

 ```python
 env.Program(target='bar', source=['foo.c'])
 ```
-This tells SCons that 'bar' is made from source file 'foo.c'.
+This tells SCons that `bar` is made from source file `foo.c`.
 The Program builder has lots of smarts, and can figure out that this is a C language build and the the appropriate Action will invoke the C compiler to build it.
 Behind the scenes, SCons will also work out if there are other dependencies - for example if `foo.c` includes header files, and maybe those header files include other header files, those are all added to the dependency graph, and SCons can detect when `bar` needs to be rebuilt if any of those dependencies go out of date.

 For more complex programs you must set up a more specialized environment.
 For example, setting up the flags the compiler will use, additional directories to search for include files, etc.